Zieten, Hans Joachim von

 During the short peace between the First and Second Silesian War, as the other Prussian cavalry units, the hussars were completely overhauled.
 They now combined an iron discipline with the dash and skirmishing qualities of the best irregulars.
 From then, the Prussian hussars were considered the best of their arm in Europe.

-In 1745, Zieten at the head of 500 hussars led the now legendary Zietenritt, a 22 hours long cavalcade round the enemy's lines with the object of delivering the king's order to Margrave von Schwedt at Jägerndorf in Upper-Silesia.
+In May 1745, Zieten at the head of 500 hussars led the now legendary Zietenritt, a 22 hours long cavalcade round the enemy's lines with the object of delivering the king's order to Margrave von Schwedt at Jägerndorf (present-day Krnov/CZ) in Moravia.
 Zieten resorted to a ruse, disguising his regiment as an Austrian unit and following an Austrian dragoon regiment along its way towards Jägerndorf.
 When his ruse was finally discovered, Zieten managed to escape and to reach Jägerndorf.
-He had accomplished his mission while loosing only 3 hussars dead, 20 wounded and 2 missing.
-This allowed von Schwedt to make his junction with the main army just in time to fight the victorious battle of Hohenfriedberg on June 4.
+He had accomplished his mission while loosing only 3 hussars killed, 20 wounded and 2 missing.
+This allowed von Schwedt to make his junction with the main army just in time to fight the victorious Battle of Hohenfriedberg (present-day Dobromierz/PL) on June 4.

-In the last years of the Second Silesian War, Zieten Hussars distinguished themselves at Striegau and Hennersdorf.
+In the last years of the Second Silesian War, Zieten Hussars distinguished themselves at Striegau and Katholisch-Hennersdorf.

-In 1757, Zieten assumed important commands during the battle of Reichenberg (April 21) and the battle of Prague (May 6).
-On June 18 in the battle of Kolin, Zieten led the left wing of cavalry.
+In 1757, Zieten assumed important commands during the Combat of Reichenberg (April 21) and the Battle of Prague (May 6).
+On June 18 in the Battle of Kolin, Zieten led the left wing of cavalry.
 In this disastrous defeat, his wing was the only victorious corps of troops of the Prussian army.
-On December 5 in the battle of Leuthen, Zieten's cavalry began the fighting and later concluded the battle by its decisive attack on the open flanks of the Austrians.
+During this battle Zieten was hit by a canister ball and dropped from his horse.
+The adjutant of Krockow Cuirassiers rescued him from being trampled under the hoofs of the horses of his own hussars.
+On December 5 in the Battle of Leuthen, Zieten's cavalry began the fighting and later concluded the battle by its decisive attack on the open flanks of the Austrians.

-On August 15 1760 in the battle of Liegnitz, Zieten contained the main Austrian army.
-On November 3 at the battle of Torgau, Zieten misdirected the frontal attack on the Austrian positions.
+On August 15, 1760 in the Battle of Liegnitz, Zieten contained the main Austrian army.
+Frederick promoted him to general of cavalry on the battlefield.
+On November 3 at the Battle of Torgau, Zieten misdirected the frontal attack on the Austrian positions.
 This was almost the only error in his career.
 However, he redeemed his mistake by his lightning attack on the Siptitz Heights, which eventually decided the day.

 Encyclopaedia Britannica 1911 - Hans Joachim Von Zieten